 Google Analytics shows you: 1.
 Who came to your website?
 2. What device did they use?
 3. Where did they arrive from?
 4. What did they do on your site?
 5. Did they complete any goals?
 6. What web page did they exit from?

 Don’t worry.
 This isn’t quite 1984 where we know the names and addresses of those that visit your website.
 But you can learn some basic demographic and geographic data including what city & country they came from, what language do they speak, what age range they are in and are they male or female.
 How does this help?
 If many of your visitors speak a language other than English, perhaps your site needs a language translation plugin.
 You can also see your visitor’s internet interests, which can further help sharpen your brand’s message.

 What device did they use?

-Knowing what kind of device delivered your website is another way to gain marketing insight.
-If most of your clients are arriving to your website via mobile phone, perhaps a mobile app is worth investing in.
+Knowing what kind of device delivered your website traffic is another way to gain marketing insight.
+If most of your clients are arriving at your website via mobile phone, perhaps a mobile app is worth investing in.

 Where do they arrive from?

 What links did your audience click to get to your website?
 Did they come from a search engine?
 Did they come from an industry-related article or another website?
 Shaping how traffic is driven to your website is a big part of Search Engine Optimization, which is something we provide at Marketing Tech.

 This provides great insight into how your website’s content is digested.
 If visitors arrive at your home page and leave immediately this is a warning that your site loads too slowly or that you need better initial content to keep them interested.
 It can also tell you what page they spent the most time on.
 This will help you improve the pages that don’t see much activity.